Lesson Plan

 ointments or liquids (to remove warts and corns)

 It is also helpful to know over-the-counter medication comes in variety of packages and forms.
-Look at the examples below.
+Look at the examples below. muscle aches and pain allergies

 Antacid tablets Allergy pills